 Slide 19 Demo Data

 Before starting the demo.
 Imagine that we have 20,000 files available.
-We will use 17000 files for training the model.
+We will use 17,000 files for training the model.
 Then we will keep 3000 files aside for validation, to test our model on data it has never seen.
 This validation DATASET will also be used to test our production environments.

 Demo Time

-Slide 20 After Demo Datadrift
+Slide 20 After Demo Data drift

 If we feed our models with different data.
 Data very different on which models have learned.
 Predictions may deteriorate.

-For our email classification project, for example, if the automobile report changes of template, it is possible that the AI recognize automobile claims less well.
-In this case, it is necessary to retrain and then re-deploy the model in production.
+For our email classification project, for example, if there is a change of layout for the accident report, it is possible that the AI will fail to recognize automobile claims.
+In this case, it is necessary to retrain and then re-deploy model in production.

 Let's takes a sample with our Demo.
 Now let's imagine that our users start using plush or inpainting cats and dogs, as you can see the predictions no longer work correctly.